Recovery

 What is an Addict?

-What exactly makes someone an addict, an alcoholic, or a substance abuser?
+What exactly makes someone a drug addict, an alcoholic, or a substance abuser?
 For those struggling with substance abuse habits that are causing problems, figuring out how to get your life back on track can be overwhelming, especially when doing it on your own.
-We sat...
+We...

 Recovery